-Devecto and Elomatic have developed a method to combine the 3D world and the physics model of the device/machine together into a realistic simulation with commonly used and widely available tools.
+The 3D world and the physics model of the device/machine can be combined together into a realistic simulation with commonly used and widely available tools.
 The 3D world with a realistic landscape is running in Unity.
 The physical properties of the machine are modeled in Simulink.
 These two models are connected together so that information flows both ways.
 Unity and Simulink as development tools are improving all the time and the development of a simulation system with them is already very efficient.
 The system is not limited in anyway to a specific purpose, and simulation can be used as a tool in various phases of the product development.

 The example presented here is an imaginary Terex Fuchs material handling machine.
 The control system, hydraulics and mechanics of the machine is modeled in Simulink.
 The machine in virtual landscape is operating in Unity.
 There is a dashboard that shows values from the machine model such as hydraulic pressures in cylinders.
 In the dashboard there is a possibility to adjust parameters in the Simulink model.
 Collisions and other interactions with the virtual environment can flow from Unity to the Simulink model.